Hugo Chávez: Personal life

+On May 1, 2005, his fifth daughter, Génesis María, was born in Chacao Municipality; the fruit of his relationship with Barinese, Bexhi Lisette Segura (1971); who was the Venezuelan Consul in Guayaquil and on May 3, 2008, his last daughter, Sara Manuela, was born in Baruta Municipality; the fruit of his relationship with the flight attendant, Nidia Coromoto Fajardo (1966); who was the Venezuelan consul in Lisbon and Montreal, respectively.

+He also had five grandchildren: Gabriela Alejandra Rivero, born on April 18, 1998 (daughter of María), Manuel Alejandro Prieto, born on September 1, 2003 and Jorge Alejandro Arreaza, born on September 18, 2007 (sons of Rosa) and Hugo Rafael, born on March 9, 2013 and Miranda, born on November 2, 2014 (children of "Huguito") and a great-grandson, Paulo Aponte; born in August 2025 (son of Gabriela).

 Those who were very close to Chávez felt that he had bipolar disorder.
-Salvador Navarrete, a physician that treated Chávez during his first years in the presidency believed that Chávez was bipolar.
+Salvador Navarrete, a physician who treated Chávez during his first years in the presidency, believed that Chávez was bipolar.
 In 2010, Alberto Müller Rojas, then vice president of Chávez's party, PSUV, stated that Chávez had "a tendency toward cyclothymia—mood swings that range from moments of extreme euphoria to moments of despondence".
-A different explanation was that such behavior was a tactic used by Chávez in order to attack opponents and polarize.
+A different explanation was that such behavior was a tactic used by Chávez to attack opponents and polarize.

-Chávez was a Catholic.
-He intended at one time to become a priest.
+Chávez was raised as a Catholic, and he intended at one time to become a priest.
 He saw his socialist policies as having roots in the teachings of Jesus Christ (liberation theology), and he publicly used the slogan of "Christ is with the Revolution!"
 Although he traditionally kept his own faith a private matter, Chávez over the course of his presidency became increasingly open to discussing his religious views, stating that he interpreted Jesus as a Communist.
 He was, in general, a liberal Catholic, some of whose declarations were disturbing to the religious community of his country.
-In 2008 he expressed his skepticism of an afterlife, saying that such an idea was false.
-He also would declare his belief in Darwin's theory of evolution, stating that "it is a lie that God created man from the ground".
-Among other things, he cursed the state of Israel, and he had some disputes with both the Venezuelan Catholic clergy and Protestant groups like the New Tribes Mission, whose evangelical leader he "condemned to hell".
+In 2008, he said that an afterlife does not exist.
+He also believed in Charles Darwin's theory of evolution, stating that "it is a lie that God created man from the ground".
+He cursed the state of Israel, and he had some disputes with both the Venezuelan Catholic clergy and Protestant groups like the New Tribes Mission, whose evangelical leader he "condemned to hell".
 In addition, he showed syncretistic practices such as the worship of the Venezuelan goddess María Lionza.
 In his last years, after he discovered he had cancer, Chávez became more attached to the Catholic Church.